kamranahmedse/developer-roadmap/src/data/roadmaps/ux-design/content/105-ux-best-practices/getting-attention/102-clear-the-page-of-distractions.md

-# Clear the page of distractions
+# Clear the Page of Distractions